-3.1.1 Firmware Overview
+4.1.1 Firmware Overview

-Firmware means the programme that is running within the DataHog2 / MiniMet2 itself, not on the PC.
+Firmware means the programme that is running within the DataHog2+ itself, not on the PC.
 This programme is stored in a 'ROM' (Non-volatile Read Only Memory) chip.
-The programme version may be checked from Option 2 in Main Menu mode.

-The DataHog2 / MiniMet2, as previously mentioned, is designed to save power when possible, and thus will 'sleep' for long periods compared to the time it spends working.
+The DataHog2+, as previously mentioned, is designed to save power when possible, and thus will 'sleep' for long periods compared to the time it spends working.
 Essentially, it has two modes of operation which are referred to as Logging Mode and Main Menu mode.

-3.1.2.
-Logging Mode Overview
+4.1.2 Logging Mode Overview

-To conserve power the DataHog2 / MiniMet2 shuts down circuits not currently in use whenever possible.
+To conserve power the DataHog2+ shuts down circuits not currently in use whenever possible.
 In Logging Mode the operation is cyclic.
 It is 'woken' after approx. 8 seconds by the internal clock, it will collect and store data from channels according to the various settings made by the user in Main Menu mode.
-These are detailed in section 3.2.
-Having completed its tasks, the DataHog2 / MiniMet2 will check if a plug is connected to its RS232 port.
-If not, it will go back to 'sleep', and the cycle repeats.
-If it finds a plug (plug detect pin shorted to ground - see section 4.1) then it will send a message (e.g. ANY NUMERIC KEY TO WAKE UP), 'beep' audibly and spend I second listening to see if someone wishes to 'wake it up'.

-'Listening' is a strange term, but the DataHog2 / MiniMet2 is simply monitoring its RS232 input for any numeric character sent by a computer connected to it.
-As soon as the DataHog2 / MiniMet2 receives such a character (assuming it arrives within the one second listening period) the DataHog2 / MiniMet2 will leave logging mode and enter the Main Menu mode.
-If the character arrives too late, then the DataHog2 / MiniMet2 will simply go back to 'sleep' and listen again about 10 seconds later.
+'Listening' is a strange term, but the DataHog2+ is simply monitoring its RS232 input for any numeric character sent by a computer connected to it.
+As soon as the DataHog2+ receives such a character (assuming it arrives within the one second listening period) the DataHog2+ will leave logging mode and enter the Main Menu mode.
+If the character arrives too late, then the DataHog2+ will simply go back to 'sleep' and listen again about 10 seconds later.

-3.1.3 Main Menu Mode Overview
+4.1.3 Main Menu Mode Overview